flambard/streaming/README.md

 => ["s", "t", "r", "i", "n", "g"]
 ```

 Transforming data from a resource with an enumerable.
+The `after` block is optional when transforming.
 ```elixir
 streaming i <- 1..100, transform: StringIO.open("string") |> elem(1) do
   pid ->